 Violating the legislation of intimate piercing age restrictions in England & Wales can have serious consequences which is why piercers, Blue Banana or otherwise, will always ask for age verification.
 Without age verification, certain age-restricted piercings will not be performed.
 If you are planning on receiving an intimate piercing, please know that is it required that you provide identification to prove that you are of age and be aware that you will be asked to sign a consent form.

 Whilst there are not currently piercing age restrictions for areas other than the genitals in England; some local authorities have published recommended ages for various piercing procedures.
 It should be noted Blue Banana enforces its own age restrictions for every area of the body.
 Our restrictions align with legal requirements whilst adding our own policies.

 These restrictions have been put in place to increase customer protection and to ensure a safe and secure experience for all.

 As such, our Blue Banana piercing restrictions state that you must be at least 21 years of age to have a genital piercing performed in our store.
-For nipple piercings, females must be at least 18 years of age whilst males can be 16 years of age.
+For nipple piercings, you must be at least 18 years of age.
 These age restrictions have been decided by Blue Banana based on our wealth of experience with piercing and determining user suitability for each type of piercing.
 The age restrictions take into account the development of the body during adolescence and young adulthood as any growth or change in anatomy can cause problems with a piercing.

 Additional Piercing Legislation